willocho/developer-notes/node.md

 Use https://github.com/KDAB/hotspot to visualize the results

+If you want a human readable text file after running instead of using hotspot, run this command

+`perf script > perf.data.txt`

 ### Listing Symbols and Dynamic Tracing

 Dynamic tracing is useful if you want to dynamically probe events, such as when the program enters and exits a function.
 This can be useful if you're only interested in how long a small subset of function take or if you're interested in the *"true"* time that a function takes to complete, as opposed to just the on-CPU time.